tc39/notes/es6/2012-07/july-25.md

 YK/DC: Agree

-DH: I have a crazy alternative… We could special case unconditional brace blocks in … scope.
+DH: I have a crazy alternative...
+We could special case unconditional brace blocks in ... scope.
 If you write a pair of block braces at the global scope and a let inside it, it will exist in that scope, but not global. functions, var hoisted out of the block brace.